Summary of Process for Openness and Public Participation

 Art Mathisen, Elmore, VT

 Art Mathisen was named Chief Executive Officer of Copley Hospital in May 2016.
 He joined Copley in July 2015, serving as Chief Operating Officer, bringing more than 16 years of experience in healthcare administration.
 Prior to joining Copley, he had served as COO of two healthcare centers in the military, and in physician practice management.
 In the private sector, he had been responsible for the multi-specialty physician practices of Bon Secours Medical Group in Virginia.
-Art holds a Bachelor of Public Management Degree from the University of Maine and a Master of Health Administration from Baylor University.
+Mathisen holds a Bachelor of Science in Public Management from the University of Maine and a Master of Health Administration from Baylor University.
 He has been certified as a Fellow of the American College of Healthcare Executives (FACHE).
 He is a nationally ranked triathlete.

 Harry Miller, Craftsbury Common, VT